ngorbach/restaurant_review_deployment/README.md

 ## Getting Started

-1) Clone this repository executing
+Clone this repository executing the cmd
 `git clone git@gitlab.propulsion-home.ch:full-stack/batch-11---february-2020/group-projects/sagittarius/deployment.git`
 and navigate to the folder with `cd deployment/`.